Prash1998/samplephp/README.md

-## This is the new and updated branch for f/better-readme for lab2
+## This is the new and updated branch for f/better-readme for Lab 2

 samplephp
 =========